ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/api_reference/c/c_packethandler.md

 - Detailed Description

    This function repeatedly tries to receive packets from #`port_num` port rx buffer until whole packets that it waits to get have arrived, or the packet wait time limit is over, while it filters garbage signals and verify correctness of received signal.
+And this function do not use Byte Stuffing.
 The communication result and the hardware error are available when the function is terminated.

 ##### txRxPacket2
 - Syntax